tasb/ansible-full/labs/lab01.md

 On the dropdown, you need to select the virtual network that starts with `<your-prefix>`.

+You should remove the public IP address from the managed nodes.
+You should only have a public IP address on the control node.

 Again, you need to download the private key for each VM and save it in a secure location.

-After the deployment is completed, you should see the public IP address of the virtual machines.
+After the deployment is completed, you should keep the private IP address of the virtual machines.
 Save it for future reference.

 ### Step 3: Install Ansible